 Written assignment (INL1), 1 credit, (examines the learning objective 1), Marks Fail (U) or Pass (G)

 Written assignment (INL2), 1 credit, (examines the learning objective 2), Marks Fail (U) or Pass (G)

 Written assignment (INL3), 1 credit, (examines the learning objective 3), Marks Fail (U) or Pass (G)

 Project (PRO1), 4 credits, (examines the learning objectives 4 and 5, Marks Fail (U), 3, 4 or 5

 A student who has a certificate from MDH regarding a disability has the opportunity to submit a request for supportive measures during written examinations or other forms of examination, in accordance with the Rules and Regulations for Examinations at First-cycle and Second-cycle Level at Mälardalen University (2016/0601).
 It is the examiner who takes decisions on any supportive measures, based on what kind of certificate is issued, and in that case which measures are to be applied.

 Suspicions of attempting to deceive in examinations (cheating) are reported to the Vice-Chancellor, in accordance with the Higher Education Ordinance, and are examined by the University’s Disciplinary Board.
 If the Disciplinary Board considers the student to be guilty of a disciplinary offence, the Board will take a decision on disciplinary action, which will be a warning or suspension.

 Course literature is preliminary until 15 days before the course starts.

-Links to the scientific papers and videos will be provided within the course website.
+There is no textbook for this course.
+Links to reading material and videos will be provided within the course website.